Updated April 14, 2021

 For example: On an individual level, consider Louie, the little spotted calf.
 Louie had surgery on his front leg, and as a result, he needs to be isolated and his movements must be limited- especially playing- for the next week or two.
-This means his best buddy, Frederick, can’t be in the same living space, as they can get a little rambunctious when together.
+This means his best buddy, Frederick, can’t be in the same The indoor or outdoor area where an animal resident lives, eats, and rests., as they can get a little rambunctious when together.
 Of course, this separation can have a desultory effect on Louie’s well-being.
 In this case, developing an enrichment plan should take into account Louie’s species-specific needs (social bonds) and his individual needs (specifically his bond with Frederick).
 Setting Louie up in a smaller living space and providing enrichment as a means of mental stimulation can assist in his healing.
 Examples of possible enrichment strategies for Louie include providing visual access to Frederick, placing a big picture of Frederick (with his face looking forward) in Louie’s temporary living space, or adding a mirror.
 That’s right!
 Studies have shown that heart rates and movements drop in isolated cows when they are provided with a mirror, and cows are able to easily recognize pictures of their friends!
 Another enrichment strategy may include adding a grooming brush to his living space, treated with lavender to encourage more frequent and longer use.
 Adding a special treat dispenser might be considered as well, but care should be taken to ensure that this dispenser isn’t a ball or toy that Louie is likely to trip on, or try to play with in a manner that could result in prolonged healing time or further injury.

 Now that we have covered what an individual enrichment plan looks like, we will cover some of the different types of enrichment for cows and how they could be implemented at your sanctuary.